 Protein uses original choreography, text, music and humour, connecting theatrical experiences with real life stories, resulting in witty, entertaining and provocative shows on- and off-stage.

 Protein's new show

-On Monday 13 April, we started the next phase of making Protein's new stage work, a collaboration with Orlando Gough exploring food, eating and the social aspects of both.
-We're at The Factory Studios for the next four weeks, before a sharing at the Royal Opera House in May.
-In the room with Luca are Sara Black, Sonya Cullingford, Carl Harrison, Donna Lennard, Melanie Pappenheim, Peter Willcock, Jonathan Williams and Matthew Winston.
+Last month we started the next phase of making Protein's new stage work, a collaboration with composer Orlando Gough exploring our relationship with food and eating.
+We hosted a sharing at the Royal Opera House in early May and will go into full production in the autumn, ready to tour in 2016.
+In the room with Luca were Sara Black, Sonya Cullingford, Carl Harrison, Donna Lennard, Melanie Pappenheim, Peter Willcock, Jonathan Williams and Matthew Winston.